 sudo ln -s "/Applications/Visual Studio Code.app/Contents/Resources/app/bin/code" /usr/local/bin/code

-Whichever way you enable it, you can then launch VS Code by opening a Mac Terminal window and entering the following command:
+Whichever way you enable it, you can then launch VS Code by opening a Mac Terminal window and entering a command like this:

 [Fixed] Python graphics on macOS Big Sur